ruiaylin/test/gitlist/readme.md

 - database
 * [RationalDb](https://github.com/senarukana/RationalDb) - RationalDB is a trial distributed database middleware for k/v storage engine based on Vitess.(lang:golang, star:11, 2016/09/23)
+* [kingshard](https://github.com/flike/kingshard) - kingshard is a high-performance proxy for MySQL powered by Go.
+Just like other mysql proxies, you can use it to split the read/write sqls.
+Now it supports basic SQL statements (select, insert, update, replace, delete).
+The most important feature is the sharding function.
+Kingshard aims to simplify the sharding solution of MySQL. **The Performance of kingshard is about 80% compared to connecting to MySQL directly.**(star:2517, 2017/04/16)
+* [upper/db](https://github.com/upper/db) - The upper.io/db.v3 package([doc](https://upper.io/db.v3)) for Go is a productive data access layer for Go that provides a common interface to work with different data sources such as PostgreSQL, MySQL, SQLite, QL and MongoDB.(star:796, 2017/04/16)

 - devops
 * [checkup](https://github.com/sourcegraph/checkup) - Checkup is distributed, lock-free, self-hosted health checks and status pages, written in Go.(lang:golang, star:1544, 2016/09/23)